 After Third/Fourth Offense: After the third/fourth offense of unsatisfactory conduct has been written on a student, and action has been taken, offense number 5, 6, etc., shall result in time off the bus.
 Depending on the severity of the conduct, it is possible to have transportation privileges revoked for the remainder of the school year.

-PLEASE BE AWARE BUSES MAY BE EQUIPPED
+PLEASE BE AWARE BUSES

 WITH VIDEO SURVEILLANCE CAMERAS!